As an Amazon Associate we earn from qualifying purchases.

 Mai Tais have been around since the 1940s.
 The drink is said to be created by Victor J. Bergeron in his restaurant in Oakland, California called Trader Vic’s.
 The name Mai Tai drives from the Tahitian word “maita’i,” which translates to “good.”
 Considering this is a refreshing tropical drink, I’d say that translation is a great descriptor of the cocktail.

-Our Mai Tai recipe is going to be very simple.
-We’re going to look at the core elements that make up a Mai Tai and then break them down even further.
-We’re doing this to show that delicious cocktails do not have to be complicated to make!
+My Mai Tai recipe is going to be very simple.
+I’m going to look at the core elements that make up a Mai Tai and then break them down even further.
+I’m doing this to show that delicious cocktails do not have to be complicated to make!

 What Makes a Good Mai Tai